bradgillap/I2C-LCD-Display/README.md

 :question: : My /boot/config.txt keeps being overwritten with the wrong values.

 :thumbsup: : Use raspi-config or dietpi-config to make the change in the advanced options section instead.

+:question: :Can't you just write an installer script with whiptail?

+:thumbsup: : I sure can like others have but I ran into that same scenario and it took me 5x as long to decipher how others had done these tasks.
+In many cases a script is better but the use cases here are pretty well only tinkerers like yourself.